 Soaking your gloves overnight in the saline solution is a safe way to kill bacteria and get rid of stink from your gloves.
 This solution breaks down the bacteria and dissolves them in your glove.

-For the gloves made of the material that is not reacting to saltwater, this method can be dangerous.
+For the gloves made of a material that is not reacting to saltwater, this method can be dangerous.
 So, before using it, it’s better to do some research on your gloves.

 4. Apple cider vinegar